“Ted Bundy was one of us!”

 So why does Bundy’s life need to be supercharged with identity politics postmortem?
 Maybe for the same reason that Jordan Peterson and the Covington Catholic schoolboys have been branded white supremacists and misogynists.

-John McWorter has argued that both anti-racism and anti-feminism have gone from political struggles for rights to religious crusades for hearts and minds.
+John McWhorter has argued that both anti-racism and anti-feminism have gone from political struggles for rights to religious crusades for hearts and minds.
 As a liberal black linguist, he has made clear that he is all in favor social progress.
 His point has been that all the self-righteous preaching and attestations to white privilege these days amount to smoke and mirrors: Nobody’s mind is changed, nobody’s life is improved.